BaylorInformationSecurityClub/Tutorials/OpenVAS Installation Tutorial.md

 1. Open Terminal and run the following

-    1.  apt-get install openvas
+    1.  apt-get install openvas (note: username & password is displayed at the end of the install in the terminal window)

     2.  openvas-setup

     3.  netstat -antp